What Is SingularityNET?

-After launching the platform, the team will release the reward pool tokens over ten years to the Agents participating in the network.
+The team releases the reward pool tokens over ten years to the Agents participating in the network post-launch.
 After that time period, they’ll vote on whether to create a new reward pool or choose some other type of mechanism.

-The SingularityNET team boasts 50+ AI developers and 10+ PhDs.
+The SingularityNET team boasts 50+ members with 10+ PhDs.
 Dr. Ben Goertzel leads the group as CEO and Chief Scientist.
 He’s also the Chairman of the OpenCog Foundation and the Artificial General Intelligence Society, as well as the Chief Scientist at Hanson Robotics, the partner company helping bring SingularityNET to life.

 The AGI price is likely to increase with the public beta launch and/or news of partnerships with reputable AI companies.
-The price may rise as it gets added to more exchanges as well.
 As with many altcoins, though, AGI is at the mercy of the overall health of the market and Bitcoin price swings.

-Because SingularityNET is fairly new, your options for getting some AGI is limited.
-The token is traded with the most volume as a trading pair with Ethereum and Bitcoin on KuCoin.
+AGI is traded with the most volume as a trading pair with Ethereum and Bitcoin on Binance and KuCoin.

 If you need to pick up some Bitcoin or Ethereum, Gemini is a great choice.